ApplefaceLisa/WebDev/AngularJS/readme.md

   - Interpolation

-    Process of evaluating a _string literal_ containing one or more placeholders, which are replaced with values
+    Process of evaluating a _string literal_ containing one or more placeholders, which are replaced with values.
+In Angular, these placeholders are usually expressions.
     - In Angular, this string:
       ```
       Message is {{ message }}